hpiwowar/citation11k/analysis/stats.md

 </pre></div></div></div>

-To confirm that the erroniously-included articles were not driving the findings about the citation relationship with data availability, we ran a multivariate regression analysis on the subsample of 206 articles that we manually determined did in fact generate gene expression microarray data.
+To confirm that the erroneously-included articles were not driving the findings about the citation relationship with data availability, we ran a multivariate regression analysis on the subsample of 206 articles that we manually determined did in fact generate gene expression microarray data.
 The estimated effect is statistically significant and similar to the findings from the whole sample.

 <div class="chunk"><div class="rcode"><div class="source"><pre class="knitr R"><span class="functioncall">gfm_table</span>(<span class="functioncall">anova</span>(annotated_merged_created))
 </pre></div><div class="output"><pre class="knitr R">|                                           | Df     | Sum Sq | Mean Sq | F value | Pr(>F) |